Information for Parents

 BSc can get you there!

-Thirdly, they could consider applying for another course and then applying to transfer after a year.
-Be warned entry this way is still very competitive.
+Thirdly, they could consider applying for another course and then applying to transfer after a year, however entry this way is still very competitive.

 More information on all of these options is available by calling the Faculty's Helpline on 02 9351 3021 or by emailing .